SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/managing-offloading-jobs.md

 ##### Monitoring an offloading pipeline

 Click **Show offloading history** to examine the execution history of a pipeline.
-See the section [Monitoring offloading jobs](/datahub/working-with-datahub/#monitoring-offloading-jobs) for details.
+See [Monitoring offloading jobs](/datahub/working-with-datahub/#monitoring-offloading-jobs) for details.

 <a name="import-export"></a>
 ### Importing/exporting offloading configurations